 Honoring veterans at work isn’t necessarily difficult and it’s extremely worthwhile.
 Find out why hiring veterans makes sense.

-According to the Military Times and Bureau of Labor Statistics, working veterans have been hit just as hard by COVID-19 on the job front as anyone else.
-Veteran unemployment rates jumped from a record-low 3.1% in 2019 to 12% since the pandemic started, and has stabilized at around 7% in the ensuing months.
-With Veteran’s Day coming up, it’s a good time to go over the benefits of hiring a vet:
+According to the Military Times and Bureau of Labor Statistics, working veterans were hit just as hard by COVID-19 on the job front as anyone else.
+Veteran unemployment rates jumped from a record-low 3.1% in 2019 to 12% when the pandemic started.
+Thankfully, since the start of 2021, the number of veterans working full-time has steadily increased, and with Veteran’s Day coming up, it’s a good time to go over the benefits of hiring a vet:

 - Excellent Teamwork Skills: Military personnel spend most of their time working closely with others.
 They bring an intrinsic understanding of how loyalty adds to productivity and builds trust with coworkers.

 - Reliable Work Ethic: Work ethic may be difficult to gauge during an interview, but you can take it to the bank with veterans.
 They know the importance of adhering to a schedule and consistently performing well.

 - Uncommon Self-Discipline: Vets have been trained to work toward efficiency, ask for guidance when needed, and exercise self-discipline in professional settings.
 They are also no stranger to working under stressful conditions.

 - Global Communication Skills: Keenly aware of workplace diversity, vets understand that good communications also need to be flexible.
 Many military personnel speak more than one language, and have traveled extensively, making them more aware of the nuances of different cultures.

 If you read the previous list and started thinking you should look into hiring more vets, great!
 The VA Department can help.
 But what if you are already aware of the benefits, and already have a bunch of them working for you?
 Even better!
 You can show them how much you appreciate their unique skills in the workplace by recognizing them this Veteran’s Day: